iamgini/vagrant-iac-usecases/virtualbox-kubernetes-bible-2E/README.md

 # Ansible Lab using Vagrant and VirtualBox

-A simple Vagrantfile to provision multi-node Lab for practicing.
+A simple Vagrantfile to provision multi-node Kubernetes Lab for practicing.

 ## Features